Ravenports/rvn-format/programs/README.md

     -w whitelist, --whitelist whitelist

-        The whitelist argument is a path to a file that contains a list of files (including empty directories) relative to the rootdir.
-It is considered an error to start the line with a forward slash.
+        The whitelist argument is a path to a file that contains a list of files relative to the prefix (which is a subdirectory of the rootdir.
         The file paths are to be separated by a newline character, meaning there is one file path per line.
 Lines containing only whitespace are ignored.
 Paths that don't refer to existing files cause a notice to be emitted, but then will be ignored.
 If the whitelist parameter is omitted, all entities in the rootdir will be packaged.

+        DO NOT ACCEPT LIST DIRECTORIES
+        CHANGE: It is considered an error to start the line with a forward slash.

+    -p prefix, --prefix outdir

+        Set the prefix which is a subdirectory of the rootdir, e.g. /usr/local or /prefix.

     -m metadata, --metadata metadata